 Hospitalisation costs were estimated by converting the diagnosis and operational codes for each finished consultant episode (FCE) in a hospital admission into a Healthcare Resource Group (HRG) via the 2016/17 Case mix Grouper Software (HRG4+)31.
 HRGs are standard groups of clinically similar treatments that consume a common set of healthcare resources.
 HRGs for each FCE were then valued using NHS reference costs from 2016/17 and appropriate methodology103 and summed to produce the total cost per hospital admission.

 Primary care contacts included GP consultations in clinic/surgery, telephone contacts and out-of-office visits.
 These also included nurse face-to-face and non-face-to-face contacts and contacts with other community health-care professionals (e.g. health visitor or physiotherapist).
 Primary care contacts and tests were costed using 2016/17 unit costs from national cost databases104.
 Pharmaceuticals were costed by matching each prescribed medication to a BNF code and valuing these using 2016/17 cost data from NHS Digital Prescription Cost Analysis105.
-See appendix 2 for more details on the cost methodology.
+See Report Supplementary Material File 9 for more details on the cost methodology.
 Total costs per patient were aggregated into monthly and annual amounts for the purposes of the analysis.

 Statistical analysis